dotnet/docs/docs/fsharp/tutorials/fsharp-compiler/fsharp-compiler-guide.md

 After analyzing a trace, you should have a good idea of places that could see improvement.
 Often times a tuple can be made into a struct tuple, or some convenient string processing could be adjusted to use a `ReadonlySpan<'T>` or turned into a more verbose loop that avoids allocations.

-## From Compiler to Language Service

-### Cross-project references
+### The cross-project references problem

-The compiler is generally built to compile one assembly: the assumption that we're compiling one assembly is baked into several aspects of the design of the Typed Tree.
+The compiler is generally built to compile one assembly: the assumption that the compiler is compiling one assembly is baked into several aspects of the design of the Typed Tree.

 In contract, FCS supports compiling a graph of projects, each for a different assembly.
 The Typed Tree nodes are **not** shared between different project compilations.
-(ILModuleReader are shared by artificially extending their lifetime via caches).

-How does this work?
+This means that representation of project references is roughly O(n^2) in memory usage.
+In practice it's not strictly O(n^2), but for very large codebases the proportionality is felt.

+Some key things to understand are:

-* The [RawFSharpAssemblyData](https://github.com/dotnet/fsharp/blob/master/src/fsharp/service/service.fs#L2376) is the data blob that would normally be stuffed in the F# resource in the generated DLL  in a normal compilation.
+* The `RawFSharpAssemblyData` is the data blob that would normally be stuffed in the F# resource in the generated DLL  in a normal compilation.
 That's the "output" of checking each project.

 * This is used as "input" for the assembly reference of each consuming project (instead of an on-disk DLL)

-* Within each consuming project that blob is then resurrected to Typed Tree nodes via TastPickle.fs.
+* Within each consuming project that blob is then resurrected to Typed Tree nodes in `TypedTreePickle.fs`.

-Could we share?
-The thing is,  I have no idea how to share these nodes - either from a lifetime point of view nor from a correctness point of view.
+The biggest question is: could the compiler share this data across projects?
+In theory, yes.
+In practice, it's very tricky business.

-* Re correctness: the process of generating this blob (TastPickle `p_XYZ`) and resurrecting it (TastPickle `u_*`) does some transformations to the Typed Tree that are necessary for correctness of compilation, for example, [in `TastPickle`](https://github.com/dotnet/fsharp/blob/master/src/fsharp/TastPickle.fs#L737).
-So basically the Typed Tree nodes from the compilation of one assembly are _not_ valid when compiling a different assembly.
+From a correctness point of view: the process of generating this blob (TypedTreePickle `p_XYZ`) and resurrecting it (TypedTreePickle `u_*`) does some transformations to the Typed Tree that are necessary for correctness of compilation, for example, [in `TypedTreePickle`](https://github.com/dotnet/fsharp/blob/master/src/fsharp/TypedTreePickle.fs#L737).
+Basically, the Typed Tree nodes from the compilation of one assembly are _not_ valid when compiling a different assembly.

-  Indeed it's much worse than this - the Typed Tree nodes include CcuData nodes which have access to a number of callbacks into the TcImports compilation context for the assembly being compiled, for example, [in `TypedTree`](https://github.com/dotnet/fsharp/blob/master/src/fsharp/tast.fs#L4156).
-So Tast nodes are "tied to a particular compilation of a particular assembly".
+The Typed Tree nodes include `CcuData` nodes, which have access to a number of callbacks into the `TcImports` compilation context for the assembly being compiled.
+TypedTree nodes are effectively tied to a particular compilation of a particular assembly due to this.

-  I don't think there's any way we can share these as a result without a **lot** of hard work digging out these assumption.
-Note that pretty much all the Typed Tree nodes for an assembly compilation are tied together in a graph.
+There isn't any way to share this data without losing correctness and invalidating many invariants held in the current design.

-* Re lifetime: the Typed Tree nodes are tied together in a graph, so sharing one or two of them might drag across the entire graph and extend lifetimes of that graph.
-That is risky.
+From a lifetime point of view: the Typed Tree nodes are tied together in a graph, so sharing one or two of them might drag across the entire graph and extend lifetimes of that graph.
+None of these interrelated nodes were designed to be shared across assemblies.

-To reiterate: the compiler is built to compile an assembly, and the assumption that we're compiling one assembly is baked into several aspects of the design of the Typed Tree.

-### `eventually` Computations
+## `eventually` computations

-Some parts of the F# codebase (specifically, the type checker) are written using `eventually` computation expressions, see [`EventuallyBuilder` in illib.fs](https://github.com/dotnet/fsharp/blob/8d048d87a4b1450073ce4f76e10dabad6df76712/src/absil/illib.fs).
+Some parts of the F# codebase (specifically, the type checker) are written using `eventually` computation expressions.
 These define resumption-like computations which can be  time-sliced, suspended or discarded at "bind" points.

 This is done to ensure that long-running type-checking and other computations in the F# Compiler Service can be interrupted and cancelled.
 The documentation of the [F# Compiler Service Operations Queue](fsharp-compiler-service-queue.md) covers some aspects of this.

-To clarify:

-* `fsi.exe` (F# Interactive) and `fsc.exe` don't use time sliced computations – they force `eventually` computations synchronously without interruption.
+When compiling code with `fsc` or executing code with `fsi`, these computations are not time-sliced and simply run synchronously and without interruption (unless the user requests it).

+TODO for don --> is the below stuff still accurate?

-* Instances of the F# compiler service use time slicing for two things:
+Instances of the F# compiler service use time slicing for two things:

 1. The low-priority computations of the reactor thread (i.e. the background typechecking of the incremental builder)
 2. The typechecking phase of TypeCheckOneFile which are high-priority computations on the reactor thread.